mahsank/pi-router/README.md

 ## Known Limitations

-- `Pi-router` does not handle the case of WAN side address supplied by a *USB to RJ-45* dongle plugged into one of the four `RPi` USB ports.
+- `Pi-router` ~~does not handle the case of WAN side address supplied by a *USB to RJ-45* dongle plugged into one of the four `RPi` USB ports~~ supports WAN side address supplied by a USB to RJ-45 dongle with certain limitations.
+The support is limited to those ethernet to USB adapters whose drivers are built into the kernel and is available in `mak-dev` branch.
+In order to test, define (usually `eth1`) `WAN_INTERFACE` in `router-config` and run the `build` script.
+It is important to keep in mind that the support is of *alpha* quality.

 - DHCPv6 support is experimental.
 In case there is no valid global IPv6 address assigned to WAN interface, `dhcpv6-client` service will fail.